Value Flows: Experiments

 \subsection{The key components of Value Flows}

 Our final set of experiments studies the key components of \ours{}: the regularization loss (Eq.~\ref{eq:bcfm-reg}), and the confidence weight (Eq.~\ref{eq:confidence-weight}).
-To study the effects of these two components, we conduct ablation experiments on two representative state-based OGBench tasks (\texttt{cube-double-play-singletask-task2-v0} and \texttt{puzzle-3x3-play-singletask-task4-v0}), varying the regularization coefficient $\lambda$ for the regularization loss and the temperature $\tau$ for the confidence weight.
+To study the effects of these two components, we conduct ablation experiments on two representative state-based OGBench tasks, varying the regularization coefficient $\lambda$ for the regularization loss and the temperature $\tau$ for the confidence weight.

 First, results in Fig.~\ref{fig:lambda} suggest that adding the BCFM regularization loss into the distributional flow matching objective is important for making progress on the \texttt{puzzle-3x3} task, while choosing the correct regularization coefficient $\lambda$ boosts the performance of \ours{} by $2.6 \times$.
 We also observe that the best $\lambda$ value increases the sample efficiency of our algorithm by $2\times$ compared to the unregularized variant.
 We conjecture that the BCFM regularization serves as an efficient anchor for learning the full return distribution.
-Second, Fig.~\ref{fig:tau} demonstrates that using the confidence weight to reweight the distributional flow matching loss increases the success rate, where an appropriate temperature $\tau$ results in $60\%$ higher success rate on average.
+Second, Fig.~\ref{fig:tau} demonstrates that using the confidence weight to reweight the distributional flow matching loss increases the success rate, where an appropriate temperature $\tau$ results in a $60\%$ higher success rate on average.
 In~\aref{appendix:additional-ablations}, we include additional experiments studying the robustness of \ours{} against the number of flow steps (Fig.~\ref{fig:step}) in the Euler method and the number of candidates in rejection sampling (Fig.~\ref{fig:rejection}) for action selections.

+\paragraph{Additional experiments.} In~\aref{appendix:wall-time-and-gpu-mem}, we investigate the computational time and GPU memory consumption of \ours{}.~\aref{appendix:risk-sensitive-mdp} demonstrates the capability of \ours{} in an MDP requiring exploration and risk-sensitive control.
+In~\aref{appendix:d4rl-adroit-gaussian-policy}, we include an ablation study showing that using Gaussian policies improves the performance of \ours{} on \texttt{D4RL adroit} tasks.
+The ablations in~\aref{appendix:role-of-BCFM} study the role of the $\gL_{\text{BCFM}}$ loss, which mainly serves as a regularization.